Case Western Reserve University

 Research Locations: Southern Transantarctic Mountains

-Since 1976, the Antarctic Search for Meteorites (ANSMET) has found more than 17,000 specimens.
-While meteorites do not fall preferentially on Antarctica, they are just easier to find on the white snow- and ice-scapes and because the ice transport and ablation process leads to accumulation in certain areas.
+Since 1976, the Antarctic Search for Meteorites (ANSMET) has found more than 17,000 meteorite specimens.
+While meteorites do not fall preferentially on Antarctica, they are easier to find on the white snow- and ice-scapes and because the ice transport and ablation process leads to accumulation in certain areas.
 This season, ANSMET will conduct full-scale systematic meteorite recovery and reconnaissance in the Elephant Moraine ice fields northwest of McMurdo Station.
-In addition, a much larger team will conduct a systematic meteorite recovery to target locations in the southern region of Shackleton Glacier (SHG) camp and two target locations in northern region of SHG.
+In addition, a much larger team will conduct a systematic meteorite recovery to target locations in the southern region of the Shackleton Glacier (SHG) camp and two target locations in the northern region of the SHG.
 They will first conduct an aerial flight survey of target icefields to assess blue ice snow cover and to identify possible landing sites for aircraft.
-Results from this flight survey will be used to set the itinerary for the two target locations in the northern region and two target locations in the southern region.
+Results from this flight survey will be used to set the itinerary for the four target locations.

 Field Season Overview: